synonymdev/slashtags/packages/drive/README.md

 If the metadata's core length is updated it will return `true`.

+#### `const getContent = await drive.getContent()`

+Returns the hyperblobs instance storing the blobs indexed by drive entries.

-If the drive does not have a `drive.content` already (a clone), it will try to read the Content's core key from `drive.headers` to resolve the content as well.
+If the drive does not have a `drive.content` already (a clone), it will try to read the blob's core key from `drive.headers` to resolve the content as well.

+In general you do NOT need to wait for it, unless checking a synchronus property like `readable`, as all internals await this themselves.

 #### `await drive.put(key, content, [options])`